 The most profitable furniture businesses are those that offer a unique product.
 This could be something like custom-made furniture, or furniture made from unusual materials.
 Businesses that offer a unique product that is not available at major retailers are likely to be more successful.

-To start a furniture store, it will cost you around $10,000-$50,000.
+To open a furniture store, it will cost you around $10,000-$50,000.
 This includes the cost of setting up your business, buying furniture, and marketing your new company.
 If you purchase a facility, costs will be higher.

 One of the main ongoing expenses for a furniture business is inventory.
 Furniture businesses typically have to keep a large stock on hand to meet customer demand.
 Other regular expenses may include things like rent, employee salaries, and marketing costs.